 Like sinking into a hot bubble bath with a new book and a glass of red wine, letting your mind escape to another place.

 The crunch of the snow, the smell of birch wood burning in real fireplaces.

 And slow mornings with a hot, savory breakfast like this Spaghetti Squash Hash, specks of crispy bacon and slivers of wilted kale in each bite.

 It works beautifully as a nourishing lunch or dinner too.
-Full of color and different textures, it’s the type of thing we need when we’re dreaming about the bright green grass and sun of warmer days.
-And of course it features some squash love of the spaghetti variety.
-The golden strands are truly a work of beautiful vegetable art.
+Full of color and different textures, it’s the type of thing we need when dreaming about the bright green grass and sun of warmer days.
+And of course it features the golden strands of spaghetti squash, truly a work of vegetable art!

 Spaghetti Squash Hash with Bacon & Kale

 1 small spaghetti squash (mine was 1 ¼ pounds) or half of a larger one

 1/2 tablespoon olive oil

 2 slices of bacon

 4 small leaves of kale or 2 large, cut into skinny threads (called a chiffonade)